Investigating Generalization Behaviours of Generative Flow Networks: A Method for Disentangling Generalization Mechanisms of GFlowNets

 \subsection{Offline and Off-policy Training Regimes}

-Lastly, we would like to investigate the effects of deviating from the self-induced training distributions of GFlowNets on generalization.
+Lastly, we investigate the effects of deviating from the self-induced training distributions of GFlowNets on generalization.
 To do this, we consider the setting of training GFlowNets \emph{offline} and off-policy given a known dataset of final states $\gX$.
 We sample $x \sim \sP_\gX$, where $\sP_\gX$ is some training distribution over $\gX$.
 We consider different distributions for $\sP_\gX$ that resemble different practical approaches and techniques that are used for training GFlowNets (see Table~\ref{tab:sample}).
 This setting controls for the effect of sampling from $P_F(s'|s; \theta)$ in training GFlowNets.

-Given a terminal $x$, we sample a trajectory $\tau = (s_0, \dots, s_f)$ backwards using a uniform $P_B$\footnote{Investigating the use of different variants/distributions for $P_B$ is another interesting direction that may give insight into the effects of the backward policy on the training dynamics of GFlowNets~\citep[see][]{shen2023towards}.
+Given a terminal $x$, we sample a trajectory $\tau = (s_0, \dots, s_f)$ backwards using a uniform $P_B$\footnote{Investigating the use of different $P_B$s is another interesting direction that may give insight into the effects of the backward policy on the training dynamics of GFlowNets~\citep[see][]{shen2023towards}.
 We leave this for future work.}.
 Hence, we term this as \emph{offline} training, since we are avoiding sampling $x$ using $P_F(s' | s; \theta)$.
-In this way, we are still able to use a standard GFlowNet objective, e.g. SubTB(1), to train $P_F(s'|s; \theta)$ using the backward sampled trajectories.
-Note that this setup can remove the data non-stationarity that exists during normal training when using on-policy samples from $P(s'|s; \theta)$.
+We use a standard GFlowNet objective, SubTB(1), to train $P_F(s'|s; \theta)$ using those $\tau$.
+Note that this setup can remove the data non-stationarity that normally exists when using on-policy $P(s'|s; \theta)$ samples.

-We also wish to assess to what degree deviating from $P_F(s' | s; \theta)$ during training will affect learning $p(x)$.
-Understanding this may be useful to develop novel GFlowNet algorithms, considering that in practice it seems hard to train models that deviate from on-policy training~\citep{rector2023thompson}.
+We also consider the online off-policy setting, to assess to what degree deviating from $P_F(s' | s; \theta)$ during training will affect learning $p(x)$.
+Understanding this may be useful to develop novel GFlowNet algorithms, considering that in practice only few settings that deviate from on-policy training work~\citep{rector2023thompson}.
 To achieve this, we consider a policy interpolation experiment where we sample trajectories from $P_\alpha(s'|s) = (1 - \alpha)P_F(s' | s; \theta) + \alpha P_{\gU}(s' | s)$, where $0 \leq \alpha \leq 1$ and $P_{\gU}(s' | s)$ denotes a $P_F$ that goes to every terminal state with equal probability, i.e. such that $p(x) \propto 1$.
-We approximate $P_{\gU}(s' | s)$ using a policy pre-trained with a constant reward (thus approximating a uniform $p(x)$).
+We do this because, as we will see, any degree of deviation from $P_F(s' | s; \theta)$ during \emph{offline} training appears to have some negative effect.
+We observe this even for values of $\alpha$ close to 0.
+We discuss this in further detail in section~\ref{sec:off_policy}.